GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 .. image:: ./img/servers.png

-Add new connection
+Adding connections
 ##################

 Click :guilabel:`New Server` and choose one of the supported server types to create a new server connection:

 - GeoServer
 - MapServer
 - PostGIS
 - GeoNetwork

 | Fill in the required parameters and click the :guilabel:`Save` button to store the connection details.
 | You can edit the parameters of a server at any given time.
 Just select the server connection in the left panel, and edit the fields you wish to change in the right panel.